Prathama-sanshi/Data_Science_Projects/README.md

   </ul>

   <ol>
-    <li> <p>Here accuracy talks about how many times the model has correctly classified a patient given in our dataset with
+    <p>Here accuracy talks about how many times the model has correctly classified a patient given in our dataset with
     respective to the total number of patients.
       </p>
 Accuracy= ( TP + TN ) / ( TP + FP + TN + FN )